Certification process

 End site implementations

-After your tool is certified, you can use it to implement multiple end sites.
+After your tool is certified, you can implement multiple end sites.
 The end sites you implement, however, are not part of the tool certification process.
 These sites must undergo a separate production checkout certification.

 Since each end site that uses your tool is treated as a separate entity, it must be deployed independently.
-This means that individual end sites are required to obtain a unique Digital River API account.
-These accounts provide the client with a set of API keys for use in test and production environments.
+Individual end sites must obtain a unique Digital River API account.
+These accounts provide the client with API keys for use in test and production environments.

 Change management

-We also release non-breaking changes that, whatever the version you're on, require no modification of your code.
+We also release non-breaking changes that require no modification of your code, regardless of your version.

 Last updated